-(iv) The lease liability
+(iv) The leasing liability

-By the date of the initial recognition of the lease liability, the present value of lease payments comprises fixed payments less any receivable lease incentives and variable lease payments that depend on an index or rate, initially measured based on the index or rate from the start of the contract (e.g. the consumer price index).
+By the date of the initial recognition of the leasing liability, the present value of leasing payments comprises fixed payments less any receivable leasing incentives and variable leasing payments that depend on an index or rate, initially measured based on the index or rate from the start of the contract (e.g. the consumer price index).

-The present value of lease payments outstanding by the date of the recognition is determined for the duration of a lease agreement also taking into account periods covered by agreement extension options, if the Company has reasonable certainty that it will exercise such option, and periods covered by agreement termination options, if the Company has reasonable certainty that it will not exercise such option.
+The present value of leasing payments outstanding by the date of the recognition is determined for the duration of a leasing contract also taking into account the periods covered by the contract extension options if the Company has reasonable certainty that it will exercise such option and the periods covered by the options of contract termination if the Company has reasonable certainty that it will not exercise such option.

-Non-recoverable taxes (VAT) and utility expenses are not a component of the liability arising from the lease agreement, as they are recognised under profit or loss as the invoices are issued.
+Non-recoverable taxes (VAT) and utility expenses are not a component of the liability arising from the leasing contract, as they are recognised under profit or loss as the invoices are issued.

-The liability arising from the lease agreement is subsequently measured by increasing the book value to reflect the interest associated with the liability, by reducing the book value to reflect lease payments made and by revaluing the book value as a result of changes in the agreement (example of changes: the term of the agreement, changes in lease payments, asset purchase options, the interest rate, the termination of the agreement).
+The liability arising from the leasing contract is subsequently measured by increasing the book value to reflect the interest associated with the liability, reducing the book value to reflect the leasing payments made and remeasuring the book value as a result of changes in the contract (example of changes: the contract term, changes in leasing payments, asset purchase options, interest rate, contract termination).